harshpujari/pytorch_deeplearning/README.md

 # PyTorch for Deep Learning Introduction

 Welcome to the PyTorch for Deep Learning introductory course study materisl.
-In this repo I will upload everything I learn from pytorch youtube videos....
+In this repo I will upload everything I learn from pytorch youtube videos.

 ## Getting Started